From School to Home: How to Promote Generalization of Executive Functioning Skills

 Celebrate Generalization Along the Way.

 Lastly, sometimes executive functioning skills do respond to natural contingencies and a learner does generalize to a new setting or new materials without specific planning.
-In this case, it’s important to recognize and positively reinforce that skill in your learner.
-Point it out to the learner, “You did that without being asked!” or “_______ happened and we didn’t have to practice it first!”
-Let them know and reward situations where generalization happens through natural environment learning.
-The more often this behavior is rewarded, the more likely your learner will generalize new skills over time.
+In this case, it’s important to recognize and positively reinforce that skill.
+Point it out: “You did that without being asked!” or “_______ happened and we didn’t have to practice it first!”
+Let learners know and reward situations where generalization happens through natural-environment learning.
+The more often this behavior is rewarded, the more likely generalization will occur over time.

 Additional Tips and Common Mistakes